mzabani/codd/README.md

 - The `-- codd: no-txn` header comment specifies that this migration can't run inside a transaction.
 Postgres doesn't allow us to create databases inside transactions (and a few other statements), after all.
 - The `-- codd-connection` header comment specifies that this specific migration will run with its own connection string, not with the default one.

-You can find more about the special directives that _codd_ understands [here](docs/SQL-MIGRATIONS.md#configurability).
+You can find more about the special migration directives that _codd_ understands [here](docs/SQL-MIGRATIONS.md#configurability).

 Now add this migration by running: